-1. Control Box
+1. Control Box:

 - a.
-The control box is located on the lower left side of the appliance, behind the lower left side panel and above the junction box. - There is a light located inside of the control box.
-The internal light will turn green when the appliance has reached a temperature of 200°F (93°C) in the fire pot and will turn red when it reaches 600°F (315°C). - c.
+The control box is located on the lower left side of the appliance, behind the lower left side panel and above the junction box. - b.
+There is a light located inside of the control box.
+The internal light will turn green when the appliance has reached a temperature of 200°F (93°C) in the fire pot. and will turn red when it reaches 600°F (315°C). - c.
 There is also an internal blue light located in the control box.
 When you plug in the appliance the blue light will automatically start blinking.
-This model it should blink 2 times.
+For this model, the blue light should flash 7 times every 10 seconds for the first 60 seconds after power up.